HuanyuKuo/Bayesian_Filtering_Method/README.md

 ## Data Setting
 1. Parameters (Open "./main_scripts/myConstant.py".
 Edit **NUMBER_OF_PROCESSES** and **EXPERIMENTAL PARAMETERS** for your case.)
 2. Input data (Save your barcode-count data as a txt file under "./input/", with barcodes=row and time-point=column)
-3. Test (Edit **datafilename** in "./main_scripts/myReadfile.py" as above input file name.
+3. Test (Edit **datafilename** in "./main_scripts/myReadfile.py" as your input file name.
 Then run code to test the file reading.)
     ```sh
     python ./main_scripts/myReadfile.py
     ```